Aubrey O'Day: Other work

 In late 2008, O'Day made a guest appearance on the reality show 50 Cent: The Money and the Power.
 She later agreed to be the covergirl for Playboy for the March 2009 issue.
 Additionally, she has been featured on the covers of Jadore, Image, Palm Springs Life, King, Right On!, Dub and Envy.
 She has done features for GQ, In Touch Weekly and Us Weekly.
 In 2013, she was a guest judge for episode eight in season five of RuPaul's Drag Race.
 In 2016, she was a contestant on Celebrity Big Brother UK Season 18.

+In 2025, O'Day competed on season thirteen of The Masked Singer as "Ant".
+She made references in her clue packages about being groomed and controlled.
+O'Day was eliminated in the "Group A Finals: Rat Pack Tribute Night".

 Personal life and activism

 While attending University of California Irvine, O'Day spent a semester at sea.
 She worked with service organizations while touring in different countries, as well as refugee centers, orphanages, and mostly with children with AIDS.
 She volunteered for The Pink Project (a charity photobook supporting RAINN and the Los Angeles Breast Cancer Alliance), and helped victims of the Hurricane Katrina devastation.
 O'Day soon created her own organization, called F*A*N (Fighting Aids Now).
 The charity's goal is to give therapy and art to children in hospitals.
 During the 2008 presidential election campaign in the United States, O'Day supported Barack Obama for President.
 She is also a supporter of LGBT rights and chose GLSEN as her charity for Celebrity Apprentice.

 On The Wendy Williams Show on August 12, 2008, O'Day stated that she previously dated DJ Cassidy.
 She dispelled rumors of ever having plastic surgery or dating boss Sean Combs.
 In an August 2008 interview with Broadway.com, she said she was increasingly irritated with people pigeonholing her sexuality, stating that she looks for "incredible passion and honest love" and not at gender.
 When questioned by Us Weekly regarding rumors that she is a lesbian, O'Day did not confirm nor deny the speculation about her sexuality, and once again said that she could not say "one way or another" what her sexual orientation is at this point in her life.
 In 2019, she came out as sapiosexual.
 In 2009, while on the show Chelsea Lately, when asked about being bisexual, she replied, "Generally, I don't like to label myself...
 I want to find someone I'm passionate about, and I don't want to limit myself to one segment of the population."
-In 2019, O'Day discussed her 2011–2012 relationship with the then-married Donald Trump, Jr., saying that they thought of themselves as soulmates at the time.
+In 2019, O'Day discussed her 2011–2012 relationship with the then-married Donald Trump Jr., saying that they thought of themselves as soulmates at the time.